jackhkmatthews/WDI_PROJECT_3/README.md

 ### Back-end

-Node.js, Express.js, gulp.js, MongoDB, Mongoose, JSON web tokens, Bcrypt, ES6.
+Node.js, Express.js, Mongoose, JSON web tokens, Bcrypt, MongoDB,  gulp.js.

 ### Front-end

-JavaScript, jQuery, AngularJS, HTML, CSS, SCSS, Materialize, AJAX requests, User Authentication.
+JavaScript, jQuery, AngularJS, HTML, CSS, SCSS, Materialize.

 ## Brief

-We were challenged as a group to develop an app with an AngularJS front end, a Node.js / Express.js back end and a MongoDB database.
+As a 5 person group we were challenged to develop an app with an AngularJS front end, a Node.js / Express.js back end and a MongoDB database.

-As an MVP, the app needed to be served by our own Express.js web server, allow user authentication via JSON Web Tokens, Bcrypt and our own Web API linked via Mongoose to a MongoDB database and use at least two models with restful routes from an Express.js API outputting JSON.
+As an MVP, the app needed to:

+- Be served by our own Express.js web server.
+- Allow user authentication via JSON Web Tokens, Bcrypt and our own Web API linked via Mongoose to a MongoDB database.
+-  Use at least two models with restful routes from an Express.js API outputting JSON.

 ## Overview

-After considering a few ideas, we decided to build a platform where a lead freelancer would be able to build a team of other freelancers to help them tackle a project which required more time or skills than the lead freelancer could handle alone.
+After considering a few ideas, we decided to build a platform where a lead freelancer would be able to build a team of other freelancers to help them tackle a project which required more time or skills than the lead freelancer could provide.

 The lead freelancer would be able to post the job and accept or reject applicants from other freelancers on the platform (of varying skill sets) until the team was fully populated.
 In this way the lead freelancer could construct their own small agency from project to project and capture all the benefits that come with working in a team a diverse set of skills.